BBQ Chicken Bowls with Sweet Potatoes and Coleslaw (Whole30)

 - These BBQ chicken bowls with sweet potatoes and coleslaw are super easy to make thanks to an Instant Pot or slow cooker, but can easily be made without either one.

-How To Make BBQ Chicken Without An Instant Pot
+How To Make It Without An Instant Pot

 - To make your chicken in a Crockpot, combine all your BBQ chicken ingredients in the slow cooker.
 Cook covered on High for 3 hours or Low for 5 hours.